dsatlse/opportunities-crud-app/README.md

 A  CRUD web app to record opportunities (careers events, jobs, hackathons) posted in the society

-This is an example table, there are two: JOBS and EVENTS which store a list of jobs posting and relevant events, and their associated information
+This is an example table, there are two: JOBS and EVENTS (currently just a Google Sheet) which store a list of jobs posting and relevant events, and their associated information

 ![example table](docs/example_table.png)